Omar-Handouk/Competitve-Programming-Library/README.md

 ***Disclaimer***
 1) This library will hopefully be updated as time passes, but ultimately it should not be considered as perfect.
-2) The implementations do not have complexity analysis as there are far two much algorithms to cover.
+2) Not all implementations have complexity analysis due to the fact the some algorithms are simple, in a nutshell Asymptotic analysis for Time complexity and Memory complexity is only supplied in more harder and complex algorithms.

 ***Aim for the library***
 This library is aimed to help those who are struggling with algorithmic implementations,